iiNet Broadband Plans Review

 iiNet Naked DSL plans

-iiNet’s Naked DSL internet plans are as simple as they come – ADSL broadband with a VoIP Netphone rather than a standard home phone line.
-There are three Naked DSL plans from iiNet to choose from – the first two offer PAYG call rates on your Netphone, whilst the most expensive plan includes unlimited national and mobile calls.
+iiNet’s Naked DSL internet plans are just about as simple as they come – ADSL broadband with a VoIP Netphone rather than a standard home phone line rental.
+There are three Naked DSL plans from iiNet to choose from – the first offers 500GB while the latter two include unlimited data.
+The two cheapest offer PAYG call rates on your Netphone, while the dearest plan includes a call pack.
 You can also option your plan with an international call pack for $10 per month.

 You can subscribe to any plan on either a monthly or 24 month basis – the latter gives you a cheaper activation fee and the option of a free Wi-Fi modem.
 If you’re going to be sticking around for a while, it makes sense to forego the upfront fee and sign up to a longer contract.
-And limitless data is generally only about $10 extra per month, so if your household is always on Netflix or streaming then it makes sense to buy some peace of mind.
+Fetch packs are again available – they can be streamed data-free if bundled with iiNet, which makes it a sound option for those who want to stream but only want to get the 500GB plan.

 This is the slowest speed tier on the NBN, in which you’ll get 12Mbps download, and 1Mbps upload.
-For regular fibre users, the cheapest unlimited plan comes in at about $70 a month – only $10 dearer than the 250GB plan!
-For satellite users, there are no unlimited plans, but you will get 120GB from about $80 a month.
-It’s also promising to see that fixed wireless is available at comparable prices to fibre plans – fixed wireless being basically a 4G internet delivery to your home.
+For regular fibre users, the cheapest unlimited plan comes in at about $70 a month – only $10 dearer than the 500GB plan!
 Here’s a snapshot of what’s on offer: